ROSS-org/ROSS/README-damaris.md

 I installed Damaris and all of the dependencies (Xerces-C, etc) to `$HOME/local` as suggested in the Damaris User Guide, so I used `export LD_LIBRARY_PATH=$HOME/local/lib`.

 Now run ccmake (or set options with cmake command).
 You should set `CMAKE_BUILD_TYPE` and `CMAKE_INSTALL_PREFIX` as you wish.
 Now set `USE_DAMARIS` to `ON` and set `DAMARIS_DIR` appropriately.
 It assumes `$HOME/local` as the default.
-Right now I assume that Damaris and its dependencies are all in this same directory for simplicty, but I'll improve it in the future.
+We assume that Damaris and its dependencies are all in this same directory for simplicty.
 Now configure and generate the files as usual with ccmake.

 Now just `make` and `make install` and you should be set to run.